 could I ask another question?"

 "Go ahead."
-At least HE wasn't just walking away, like Harry had seemed to do so often.
+At least he wasn't just walking away, like Harry had seemed to do so often.

 "Why did you marry Harry?"